ifandelse/machina.js/README.md

-# machina.js - v0.3.0
+# machina.js - v0.3.1
-**Be sure to read the release notes for v0.3.0 at the bottom of this page.
-This release involves one breaking API change**
+**Be sure to read the release notes for v0.3.0 and v0.3.1 at the bottom of this page.
+These releases involve two breaking API changes.**

 ## What is it?
 Machina.js is a JavaScript framework for highly customizable finite state machines (FSMs).
 Many of the ideas for machina have been loosely inspired by the Erlang/OTP FSM behaviors.